Introduction

 What Does “12 Miles” Actually Mean?

-A mile is a unit of distance equal to 5,280 feet or approximately 1.When we say a 12‑mile drive, we’re referring to the total length of the route you’ll travel—whether that’s a straight highway, a winding country road, or a city street network.
-Now, 609 kilometers.
+A mile is a unit of distance equal to 5,280 feet or approximately 1.609 kilometers.
+Consider this: when we say a 12‑mile drive, we’re referring to the total length of the route you’ll travel—whether that’s a straight highway, a winding country road, or a city street network.
 The 12‑mile figure is an objective measurement; it doesn’t account for speed, traffic, or stops.

 How Time Relates to Distance